 The country music radio hadn’t even left the Bay Area before another station made sure it stuck around.

-San Jose station KBAY-FM (94.5) switched from its classic hits format to country on Tuesday afternoon, less than two weeks after KRTY – at the time the last country station in the Bay Area – announced that it had been sold and would cease broadcasting in June.
+San Jose station KBAY-FM (94.5) switched from its classic hits format to country on Tuesday afternoon, less than two weeks after KRTY — at the time the Bay Area’s last country station — announced that it had been sold and would cease broadcasting in June. .

 Bay 94.5’s last song was Britney Spears’ “Baby One More Time” just before 3 p.m., and then things got a little more nasal with the launch of “Bay Country.”

-A local staff, yet to be announced, will be joined on April 15 by “The Bobby Bones Show,” a syndicated program from Austin that’s heard on more than 150 stations nationwide and is slated to air on mornings on weekdays from 6 to 10 am.
-While non-domestic fans may not know Bones’ co-hosts — Amy, Eddie and Lunchbox — he may be familiar from his appearances on “Dancing with the Stars” and as a mentor on “American Idol.”
+A local staff, who has yet to be announced, will be joined on April 15 by “The Bobby Bones Show,” a syndicated program from Austin that is heard on more than 150 stations nationwide and is slated to air weekday mornings from 6 to 10 a.m.
+Although non-domestic fans may not know Bones’ co-hosts — Amy, Eddie and Lunchbox — he may be familiar from his appearances on “Dancing with the Stars” and as a mentor on “American Idol.”

 This means that for the next two months, the Bay Area will be rich in the sounds of Nashville.
 At least until June, when KRTY goes off the air after 28 years and its 95.3 signal is handed over to Educational Media Foundation, the Christian broadcaster behind the “K-LOVE” and “Air1” formats.